ZeldaZach/CS115-TA/README.md

 CS115 -- Freshman Research -- Images and Acoustic Signals(Spring 2017)

 This is a repository of all the demo code I wrote for the students to reference.
-I was a teaching assistance for this course under professor Shaun Canavan.
+I was a teaching assistance for this course under professor [Dr. Shaun Canavan](http://cs.binghamton.edu/~scanavan).

 The work done here may only be used as reference material, not to be submitted as your own work, with or without edits.